hyeonghong90/CellWell/docs/developer_manual.md

 	**fetch_specs.php** <br>
 		- PHP code structured to use query to fetch specifications from database and display on webpage. <br><br>
 	**advanced_search.php** <br>
-		- PHP written to query through each row of the database using a loop to display results of user's clickable aspects.
+		- PHP written to query through each row of the database using a loop to display results of user's clickable aspects<br>
+		using query conditions.